nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 Furthermore, there will also be an award for novel ideas, as well as the best student submission.

 **Lidar track**:
+* Only lidar input allowed.
 * Only lidar segmentation annotations from nuScenes-lidarseg are allowed.
 * External data or map data <u>not allowed</u>.
 * May use pre-training.

 **Open track**:
+* Any sensor input allowed.
 * All nuScenes, nuScenes-lidarseg and nuImages annotations are allowed.
-* External data and map data allowed (these include lidar segmentation annotations and bounding boxes from other datasets).
+* External data and map data allowed.
 * May use pre-training.

 **Details**: